Weingut Knoll: The Classicist

 From a vineyard that is at the foot of the Loibenberg, collecting runoff from the Loibenberg in the form of rock and soil.
 The grade slopes mildly away from the hillside above it.
 This is what a terroir driven, pure Riesling with focus, tension and energy is like.
 Pure citrus and orchard fruits Excellent density and extract, extremely pure, long and lean.
 This is textbook terroir driven, mineral laden Riesling.

 Kreutles Smaragd Gruner Veltliner 2015

 Another vineyard closer to the hillsides so the quality is very good, but not hillside or terrace.
-Typically approachable in style from these flatter sites, the wine shows juicy and sweet green apples with good acidity in a richer, more powerful full body.
+Typically approachable in style, the wine shows juicy and sweet green apples with good acidity in a richer, more powerful full body.
 Quite varietal like and clean.

 Loibenberg Smaragd Gruner Veltliner 2015

 Planted in the loess section of the hillside, this is fuller bodied, powerful, with a wider fruit spectrum, that is long and focused on the entirety of the palate with lime, apple, peach, and apricot.
 Denser, richer, but more acid to match.

 From the highest elevations of Loibenberg that Knoll owns, the fruit from here is used to make the “Vinothekfullung” when it can achieve an opulent and high degree of ripeness but is not overripe.
 If you happen to run into this extra-rare of a wine, wait a good 3 years from the vintage date to drink it as it takes 2-3 years to integrate fully in the bottle.

 The color is a medium gold hue.
 The nose and a plate show notes of waxy dry peach, golden apples, a touch of honey, and slate like minerality that is dense and long on the palate.
 Medium to full-bodied, the flavors and textures are falling into place and the integration is starting.